kivimango/metawipe/README.md

 ```git clone https://github.com/kivimango/metawipe.git```
 Execute the following command in the terminal:
 ```mvn clean compile assembly:single```
-The builded jar will be in the _/target_ frolder
+The built jar will be in the _/target_ folder

 ### Contribution
 Contributions are welcome !
 If you see errors, bugs, please open a [new Issue](https://github.com/kivimango/metawipe/issues), or send a pull request.